modestyachts/CIFAR-10.1/README.md

 # CIFAR-10.1
-This repository contains the CIFAR-10.1 dataset, a new test set for CIFAR-10.
+This repository contains the CIFAR-10.1 dataset, which is a new test set for [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html).
+CIFAR-10.1 contains roughly 2,000 new test images that were sampled *after* multiple years of research on the CIFAR-10 dataset.
+The data collection for CIFAR-10.1 was designed so that the distribution shift relative to the original CIFAR-10 dataset is minimize.
-We describe the creation of the dataset in the paper ["Do CIFAR-10 Classifiers Generalize to CIFAR-10?"](https://arxiv.org/abs/1806.00451).
+We describe the creation of CIFAR-10.1 in the paper ["Do CIFAR-10 Classifiers Generalize to CIFAR-10?"](https://arxiv.org/abs/1806.00451).
-These images are a subset of the [TinyImages](http://horatio.cs.nyu.edu/mit/tiny/data/index.html) dataset.
+The images in CIFAR-10.1 are a subset of the [TinyImages dataset](http://horatio.cs.nyu.edu/mit/tiny/data/index.html).

 # Dataset Release